 Engagement surveys should go beyond satisfaction—they must explore trust, inclusion, motivation, and alignment.
 A thoughtful structure and transparent follow-up are what separate impactful surveys from ignored ones.

-- Too many vague or irrelevant questions
+- Common Mistakes to Avoid: Too many vague or irrelevant questions

 - Overlooking psychological safety (anonymity concerns)